 2. Being TEFL Certified Makes Sense ($$$)

-Most people don’t realize just how much money they are leaving on the table when they decide to just run out here without being certified.
+Most people don’t realize just how much money they are leaving on the table when they decide to just move to China without being properly certified.
 Let me give you a quick example from a school near where I live.

 The school offers a base salary for all teachers plus various perks including flights, housing, etc..
 At this point, salary can be increased in one of two ways – certification or experience.
-In other words, you can get paid more if you have a TEFL certificate or if you have 2+, 5+ or 10+ years of teaching experience.
+In other words, you can get paid more if you have a TEFL to teach English in China or if you have 2+, 5+ or 10+ years of teaching experience.

 On average, I’ve seen that most schools offer about 1,000 RMB in additional salary for those with a TEFL certificate.
 Let’s say that you pay US$200 for a TEFL course and sign a one-year contract with a school.
 The math works out like this, where “RMB” is the Chinese currency standard: